sujith3g/sujith3g.github.io/_posts/2016-07-29-Hosting-multiple-website-in-single-server-with-apache.md

 For instance if you want to host `example.com` and `sujith.com` in a server.
 I am assuming that you have already installed Apache webserver.

-Now keep the content of sites in `/var/www/example.com/html`, `/var/www/sujith.com/html`.
+As a first step, keep the content of sites in `/var/www/example.com/html`, `/var/www/sujith.com/html` locations.

 Now we have to create a virtual hosts file for both the sites in `/etc/apache2/sites-available/` directory.

 ### for first domain

 create the virtual host file from `000-default.conf`.

 `$ sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/example.com.conf`

 Open the created file in your favorite text editor

 `$ sudo nano /etc/apache2/sites-available/example.com.conf`

-Now you have to modify the default configuration like this
+Next you have to modify the default configuration like this

 ```
  <VirtualHost *:80>